-The practice of identifying the emotions of audience can be termed as sentiment analysis.
+The practice of identifying the emotions of the audience can be termed sentiment analysis.
 Every post of yours will have some tonality to it which decided its emotion.
 Measuring this emotion is doing sentiment analysis!
 Here you are trying to crack what the audience feels about your content.

 Sentiment analysis takes into account the shares, comments, mentions, hashtags that say something about the content you have posted.
 These interactions help you study emotions being generated by your audience.
 Further, it tells you how people are perceiving your brand on social media.